superzrb126/learning/Docker-in-Docker.md

 to enable AUFS mounts (`mount fstype=aufs`) but there will be other things to do.

-**Note:** the situation might be better (and the file names might have changed) in more recent Ubuntu releases since more people expressed interest in nested LXC containers.
+**Note:** on my Ubuntu LTS 12.04 test machine, Docker-in-Docker worked out of the box.
+However, I got reports that it didn't work on 13.04 because of some AppArmor issues.
+This is very curious, since newer versions were supposed to improve the situation for nested LXC containers.

 ## `/var/lib/docker`